samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

   /**
    * When a user lands back on our application
-   * Parse the hash and store access_token, id_token, expires_at in localStorage
+   * Parse the hash and store access_token and expires_at in sessionStorage */
-   */
   handleAuthentication() {
     return new Promise((resolve, reject) => {
       this.get('auth0').parseHash((err, authResult) => {
-        if (authResult && authResult.accessToken && authResult.idToken) {
+        if (authResult && authResult.accessToken) {

-          // store magic stuff into localStorage
+          // store magic stuff into sessionStorage
           this.setSession(authResult);
         } else if (err) {
           return reject(err);